jimbowyer/TeamsViewerCleanupInstall/README.md

 -----------------------------------
  ~ TEAMSVIEWER UNINSTALL/INSTALL ~
 -----------------------------------
-This script is designed for unattended cleanup and installation of TeamsViewer .
+This script is designed for unattended cleanup any discoverd old installs and then install fresh version of TeamsViewer along with any required organization configuration.

 ***TIP: optionally, if you run following: